dsyme/SampleMethStaticParamProvider/README.md

 Note: no Visual Tools are built as yet, so the new feature is only accessible to command-line tools.
 You should be able to follow the instructions on http://visualfsharp.codeplex.com to build, install and use the tools, though setting FscToolPath may still be needed, see below.

-#### Now get and build the sample provider
+#### Now get and build the sample provider (this repo)

     git clone https://github.com/dsyme/SampleMethStaticParamProvider

-This type provider that uses this.
+This type provider that uses the new feature.
 This is in a separate repo and *you will need to update the path to the F# compiler [here](https://github.com/dsyme/SampleMethStaticParamProvider/blob/master/tests/SampleMethStaticParamProvider.Tests/SampleMethStaticParamProvider.Tests.fsproj#L14)*

 The sample provider lets you do this: